 Other than TC-1734, TC-2696 and mecamylamine hydrochloride, all of our product candidates are at a preclinical stage.
 A significant portion of the research that we are conducting involves new and unproven compounds.
 Research programs to identify new product candidates require substantial technical, financial and human resources.
-These research programs may initially show promise in identifying potential product candidates, yet fail to yield product candidates for clinical development for a number of reasons, including:
+These research programs may initially show promise in identifying potential product candidates for clinical development for a number of reasons, including:

-- · the research methodology used may not be successful in identifying potential product candidates; or - potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to be effective products.
+- the research methodology used may not be successful in identifying potential product candidates; or - potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to be effective products.